pegkhiev/Movies-ETL/README.md

 ## Files included in the repo:
 - challenge.ipynb
 - challenge.py (code only)
-### Note: the original wikipedia json file, the kaggle csv file, and rating csv file is not uploaded to the repo as it is not required in the challenge rubric.
+### Note: the original wikipedia json file, the kaggle csv file, and ratings csv file are not uploaded to the repo as it is not required in the challenge rubric.

 ## Function
 The def function takes in three arguments: wiki, kaggle, and rating.
 The values are the respective file names when calling the function.